Umurundi Airlines is a privately owned airline headquartered on the grounds of Melchior Ndadaye International Airport (BJM) in Bujumbura, Burundi.

 Umurundi Airlines is not based on any real life airline.

-In real life, Burundi has only one native airline in active service: Burundi Airlines, which exists by a thread and uses only one aircraft type, the 52 passenger Xian MA60 turboprop aircraft, a Chinese derivative of the Russian-made Antonov An-24.
+In real life, Burundi has only one native airline in active service: Burundi Airlines, which seems to exist by a thread and has only one aircraft type, the 52 passenger Xian MA60 turboprop aircraft, which is a Chinese derivative of the Russian-made Antonov An-24.

-Having taken the above data points into consideration… It turns out that Bujumbura-BJM does have a nice long 11,811 foot runway, and the airport is well situated geographically to serve as a pretty sweet little airline hub for central Africa.
-As it turns out, geographically speaking, Bujumbura-BJM is actually well positioned to serve as a regional hub for eastern and central Africa.
+Having taken the above data points into consideration… It turns out that Bujumbura-BJM does have a nice long 11,811 foot runway, and the airport is well situated, geographically speaking, to serve as an excellent regional hub for eastern and central Africa.